PiggyAwesome/useless/README.md

-Yo mamma is so fat when I killed her in Call of Duty I got a five kill scorestreak.
+Yo mamma so fat, that the Twinkies revolve around her.